Reinstating pay deductions for partial strikes

 Striking workers talk with boss

-How will the change work?
+How do the changes work?

 • Reducing an employee’s pay by a proportionate amount (calculated using a specified method based on identifying the work that the employee will not be doing due to the strike).